Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ```

 A prudent step to ensure you have a valid configuration is to run `basistheory`'s provider validations against your current
 configuration.
-This command only uses local resources to validate against the downloaded provider and does not talk to any
+This command uses local resources to validate against the downloaded provider and does not talk to any remote
-remote resources.
+resources.
 If your configuration is valid the command prints out `Success!
 The configuration is valid.`.

 ```bash
 terraform validate